What confession is, how to go, and why it heals. The simple form, the Cathedral schedule, and Bishop Davies on conversion in Lent 2026.

 Pastoral Letter for Lent 2026.

-If 171 adults will be received into the Church in our diocese this Easter, the rest of us cannot afford to drift.
+If 171 adults are being received into the Church in our diocese this Easter, the rest of us cannot afford to drift.
 The new converts are evangelising us.
 Confession is how we keep up.

 What if I am scared?